Rafael Maluenda: Later career

 Maluenda shared his time between El Mercurio and his own writing, which became increasingly focused on theatre.
 In 1920, he published two more plays, Luz que no muere and La madeja del pecado.
 Between 1922 and 1923, he oversaw the creation of two films, La copa del olvido and La víbora de azabache, making him a pioneer in Chilean cinema.
 Nevertheless, he would continue writing articles for the capital's newspapers and short stories, and in 1942, he published a novel, Armiño negro.
 In 1946, Maluenda became director of El Mercurio; he continued working for it until his death in 1963.
 His last major work published prior to his death was Historias de bandidos (1961); he died while preparing a collection of short stories about animals titled De pluma y pelo, which was published posthumously in 1989 by Editorial Andrés Bello.

 During this time, he remained linked to Alessandri, promoting his ideas and developing his own.
 Of these, one of the most important was his proposal and orchestration of a campaign to organize the middle class.
 As part of this campaign, he edited a booklet titled: Manifiesto, Estatutos Generales y Documentos que sirven de base para la organización de la clase media en Chile and presented it to the Assembly of Santiago.
 However, despite receiving the support of important sectors of the country, this campaign failed to achieve the anticipated results.

-Maluenda was also sent abroad on numerous ocassions.
+Maluenda was also sent abroad on numerous occasions.
 In 1921, he travelled to Brazil on a journalistic mission.
 In 1922, he was sent to Asia as Consulate Inspector.
 In 1928, he became advisory secretary for the newly established Chilean embassy in Peru; while there, he wrote articles for El Mercurio about the customs of Limans that he would later use while writing Armiño negro.
 He travelled to Montevideo in 1933 and Buenos Aires in 1936 to cover the Seventh and Eighth Pan-American Conferences for El Mercurio, meeting Franklin Roosevelt at the latter.
 In 1942, he attended the Conference of Chancellors in Rio de Janeiro, where American republics severed ties with the Axis powers.
 He also covered the 1945 San Francisco Conference, which wrote the United Nations charter.

 In 1954, Maluenda won the National Prize for Journalism.
 On 6 April 1955, he was appointed to the Chilean Academy of Language.
 On 23 April 1962, the Society of Chilean Playwrights gave him a medal to honor his forty years of playwriting.